 - Where do you want to keep the plan?

 I grocery shop once a month, so I meal plan once a month.
 I also only plan dinners because we do simple lunches.
-I use my grocery shopping printables to plan on and keep them on a clipboard until I grocery shop and then move the meal plan to my household binder.
+I use my meal planning printables and keep them on a clipboard until I grocery shop and then move the meal plan to my household binder.

 Figuring these details is key and will help you make meal planning more successful for you and your family.

 Once you’ve asked yourself the questions above it’s time to start the actual meal planning.
 It can seem overwhelming at first but once you get into the habit it becomes quicker and easier.

 There are many methods for meal planning but this is the one that I find helps save the most time and money.
 You may need to change it up a bit to fit your family but it’s a good starting point.

 1. Start With What You Have